|

 encouragement of the Corinthian church in giving as well.

-gave.
-Grace is inherently
+Grace is inherently involved in giving.

-enable us to give graciously as well.
+encourage and enable us to give graciously as well.

 Earlier Paul said that the Macedonians gave with “joy”.